Vemula23/assignment2-Vemula/README.md

 |  PVR Mall |   3hrs       |  20000   |
 |  Nagarjuna Sagar |   3hrs        |  5000   |
 | prakasam Barriage|    1hr        | 2000    |

+---
+> I love you the more in that I believe you had liked me for my own sake and for nothing else.
+                                                                                          ~John Keats
+> Let us sacrifice our today so that our children can have a better tomorrow.
+                     ~ A. P. J.AbdulKalam
+---